10 Most Successful Football Captains Of All Time

 This quietly industrious midfielder was famously dismissed as the “Water Carrier” by fellow countryman Eric Cantona who became a key asset for any team he played for.
 Currently making his name as a coach, those qualities for organisation and inspiration were already more than present in his playing days wearing the captain armband.

-Adams represented the pre- and post-Wenger Arsenal link, playing for his first and only club for a total of 19 years and 672 games, wearing the armband for 14 years lifting the First Premier League a total of four times to establish his place in Gunners history.
+Adams represented the pre and post Wenger’s, Arsenal link, playing for his first and only club for a total of 19 years and 672 games, wearing the armband for 14 years, lifting the First Premier League a total of four times to establish his place in Gunners history.

 Only Paolo Maldini as Milan’s ageless representation at the back prevents Franco Baresi from being considered the Italian club’s greatest captain.
 Perhaps, the dynamic central defender deserves his place in the Rossoneri Hall of Fame for 20 years of exemplary service.